 Stereotypes blindside such deeper purposes, but it is essential to make an effort and look beyond the superficial.
 This theory is better explained in the next point: the evolution of the entrepreneur’s dream.

-The evolution of the entrepreneur’s dream
+The evolution of the dream of entrepreneurs

 When we talk about a dream evolving into something, we’re saying that the original intention of an entrepreneur already became a reality, actions were executed, a project was built, and decisions were taken.
 In other words, a company was established.